rswilem/fmcui/README.md

 - [x] Implement weather request for X-Plane 12 (Fixes "NO METAR DATA")
 - [ ] Implement weather request for X-Plane 11 (metar.rwx)
 - [ ] Implement more ACARS screens
+- [ ] Add networking to talk to OPS (via GPT api?)

 ## Installation

+1. Go to the `.../X-Plane 12/Aircraft/B737-800X/plugins/xlua/scripts/B738.a_fms/` directory and create a folder named `fmcui` there.
-1. FMCUI files in the `.../X-Plane 12/Aircraft/B737-800X/plugins/xlua/scripts/B738.a_fms/` directory
+2. Place all the FMCUI files (download repository as zip, and unextract) in the `.../X-Plane 12/Aircraft/B737-800X/plugins/xlua/scripts/B738.a_fms/fmcui` directory
-2. Alter the `B738.a_fms.lua` file, scroll to the bottom where it says "SUB-MODULE PROCESSING".
+3. Alter the `B738.a_fms.lua` file (that should've been there by default), scroll to the bottom where it says "SUB-MODULE PROCESSING".
-3. Add the following line: `dofile("fmcui/main.lua") -- Load FMCUI extension`
+4. Add the following line: `dofile("fmcui/main.lua") -- Load FMCUI extension`
-4. Make sure the line is **not commented out**.
+5. Make sure the line is **not commented out**.
 The line should **not** start with two dashes `--`, it should start with `dofile` instead.

 ## Creating a screen